KlemenVovk/ids-tutoring-s3/homework/README.md

 In short, once the docker compose is ran, the following should happen:
 1. A Postgres database should be set up and populated with data (to do that, you need to find a way to run the .sql script in postgres/scripts)
 2. A MySQL database should be set up, empty.
 3. Another container should run the `main.py` python script in `pythonml`.
 This script fetches data from the Postgres database, builds a scikit-learn model, does predictions and saves them into the MySQL database.
-This script needs to be rerun every 30 seconds.
+This script needs to run every 30 seconds (without creating a new container).
 4. A container running [Adminer](https://www.adminer.org/) should be available to connect and view both databases
 5. A container running [Uptime Kuma](https://github.com/louislam/uptime-kuma) should monitor the adminer application.

+Your solution needs to work by only executing: `docker compose up --build`.

 ## Details about containers
 You are free to decide where to write a Dockerfile and where to just use the image from docker hub.